-For your money you’ll get a 5.8-inch display that reaches edge to edge and features a hole-punch front-facing 10-megapixel camera.
+For your money you’ll get a 6.2-inch Infinity-O display that reaches edge to edge and features a hole-punch front-facing 10-megapixel camera.

-Around back are a pair of shooters in the form of a 16-megapixel ultra-wide and 12-megapixel dual pixel camera.
+Around back are a trio of cameras in the form of a 12-megapixel ultra-wide and 12-megapixel wide-angle, and 64-megapixel telephoto camera.

-Powering things are an octa-core processor, 6GB RAM, and 128GB internal storage.
+Powering things are a Qualcomm Snapdragon 865 octa-core processor, 12GB RAM, and 128GB internal storage.
 Need more room for media?
-Toss in a microSD card and add up to 512GB more space.
+Toss in a microSD card and add up to 1TB more space.

 This one will be powerful enough to handle daily tasks for two or more years.

-The Galaxy S series gets all of the fanfare, but the Galaxy J and Galaxy A line are just as good for a lot of people.
+The Galaxy S series gets all of the fanfare, but the Galaxy A line is just as good for a lot of people.
 Indeed, these lower cost options give consumers the same great Samsung design but with just the right amount of features.
-We’re talking half the price and still plenty of power.
+We’re talking maybe one-third the price yet still plenty of power.

-Standout features in the Galaxy A6 include a 5.6-inch HD display, a 16-megapixel rear camera, and a 16-megapixel front-facing sensor.
-An octa-core processor with 3GB RAM/32GB ROM is paired with Android 8.0, and the 3,000mAh battery should get typical users far beyond a full day.
+Standout features in the Galaxy A21 include a 6.5-inch HD display, and quad-camera (16MP main lens, 120 degree ultra wide, 2MP depth camera, and 2MP macro) array.
+An octa-core processor with 3GB RAM/32GB ROM is paired with Android 10, and the 4,000mAh battery should get typical users far beyond a full day.

-Big and practical, the Stylo 4+ provides users with a large screen with stylus support.
-The 6.2-inch display packs a 2,160 x 1,080 pixel resolution which means plenty of high-definition space for scribbling notes, marking up documents, and more.
+Big, practical, and the only one with a stylus, the LG Stylo 4+ provides users with a large screen and an extra bit of functionality.
+The 6.8-inch display offers up plenty of high-definition space for scribbling notes, marking up documents, and more.

-Running Android 8.1 Oreo, the phone is powered by a Qualcomm Snapdragon 450 processor with 3GB RAM.
-Storage comes in at 32GB but a microSD expansion card slot opens the door for up to 2TB external media.
+Running Android 10, the phone is powered by an octa-core processor with 3GB RAM.
+Storage comes in at 64GB but a microSD expansion card slot opens the door for up to 2TB external media.

-Wrapping things up, the LG handset has a 16-megapixel rear camera, front-facing 5-megapixel selfie camera, and a 3300mAh battery.
+Wrapping things up, the LG handset has a triple camera configuration on the rear, front-facing 13-megapixel selfie camera, and a 4,000mAh battery.

 We absolutely love what Motorola does with its Android phones.
 They run a bare bones software experience that leaves things the way Google intended, and feature affordably priced alternatives to flagships.

-Here, you get a big (5.7-inch) screen, a very modern build of Android, and respectable smattering of mid-range hardware.
+Here, you get a big (6.2-inch) screen, a very modern build of Android (10), and respectable smattering of mid-range hardware.
 Key details include an octa-core processor, 32GB internal storage, and a microSD card slot for external media.